EricDinging/CS5470/assignment_1/README.md

 - Set up the inference server
 - Benchmark generation performance
 - Understand the breakdown of GPU execution time during LLM inference

-Do not start in the last minute!
-Request approval for model access on Huggingface takes time!

 ## Perequisites